Physical Therapy and Rehabilitation Science

 I graduated from Towson University with bachelor’s degrees in Mass Communication and Music.
 I then earned a Masters in Physical Therapy from the University of Maryland, Baltimore.
 After practicing clinically for several years, my interests in motor control, particularly in persons with stroke, led me to return to the University of Maryland, Baltimore and subsequently earn a PhD in Physical Rehabilitation Science.

 I am an Assistant Professor in the Department of Physical Therapy and Rehabilitation Science.
 As a physical therapist, I am interested in motor control, how aging and disease can affect our ability to perform safe, functional mobility, and advancing the science that supports effective rehabilitation techniques to improve the safety and mobility of older adults.
 My research focuses on interventions to improve balance control and reduce fall risk in older adult populations and the neuromuscular mechanisms that are affected by those interventions.
 I am particularly interested in the how mechanisms of somatosensory awareness and attention can affect our ability to respond appropriately to a balance perturbation.
 I also study motor adaptation (a change in an established movement program driven by error based learning mechanisms) during walking in people with stroke and hemiparesis.
+As Director of Student Affairs for the Doctor of Physical Therapy program, I am interested in the roles that resilience and grit, two separate but related concepts, play in the education of Doctor of Physical Therapy Students.

 My primary teaching responsibilities within the Doctor of Physical Therapy curriculum are in the areas of neuromotor control, neuroscience, and neuro and gross anatomy.
 My teaching philosophy is born from a deep and abiding respect of the students with whom I am privileged to work.
 I strive to create a learning environment in which students are guided – allowing them to discover the topic material for themselves, where they feel comfortable asking questions, where they can develop an understanding of the relevance of the topic to the practice of physical therapy or rehabilitation science research, and in which they feel their contributions and efforts are respected.